briandgomez/Study/Security+/Security Program Management and Oversight.md

     - Includes topics like internet use, computers, mobile devices, etc.
     - Used by an organization for legal issues to protect themselves (if needed)

-- <u>Business continuity</u>: an alternative plan should the main process not working properly
+- <u>Business continuity</u>: an alternative plan should the main process not work properly
     - Needs to be created and tested before an issue occurs

+- <u>Recovery Disaster Plan</u>: backup plan that applies to an entire organization affected by the disaster
+    - Its a part of the business continuity plan

 - Incident Response Roles
-    - Incident response team
+    - Incident response team = specialized group trained and tested for any type of security event
-    - IT security management (i.e. corporate support)
+    - IT security management = corporate support
-    - Compliance officers (i.e. intricate knowledge of compliance rules)
+    - Compliance officers = intricate knowledge of compliance rules
-    - Technical staff (i.e. the team doing the fixing)
+    - Technical staff = the team doing the fixing
     - Users

 - Change Management
-    - This could be software upgrade, change firewall configurations, modify switch ports, etc.
+    - Every time there is a change, there needs to be a process associated with it.
+This could be software upgrades, change firewall configurations or modify switch ports

 # Security Standards